alanhwu/SaveStates/README.md

 # SaveStates
-This project aims to be a place for the gaming community to share their progress of various video games via entries, then compare their entries to other users.
+This project aims to be a place for the gaming community to share their reviews of various video games via playthrough entries, and compare their thoughts to other users.

 ## Dependencies
 Make sure you have [Node.js](https://nodejs.org/en/download/) installed.